CondensedChaos/Starbound-Rail-Train/README.md

 ![-=pantograph=-](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/b5dfffed-bf65-402c-a34f-ba3157f1f1a2)

 Other files to edit:
-- objects/crafting/trainConfigurator/listOfCars.json.patch : JSON files that stores paramenters regarding the train car like pixel size, numer of decals, colors and such.
+- objects/crafting/trainConfigurator/listOfCars.json.patch : JSON file that stores paramenters regarding the train car like pixel size, numer of decals, colors and such.

 The example provided in this template will generate a vehicle with just 1 color for body, 1 color for cockpit and 1 decal with 2 wheels kind.
-If you want to add more colors just modify the listOfCars.json to your likings and add the required files to interface/linkedTrain/trainConfigurator/vehiclename and vehicles/vehiclename/
+If you want to add more colors and/or decals just modify the listOfCars.json.patch to your likings and add the required files to interface/linkedTrain/trainConfigurator/vehiclename and vehicles/vehiclename/

 Naming format for colors:
 - cockpit: